 The man, identified as James Hammond, and three children -- his niece, nephew and a young family friend -- were in a boat when the 11-year-old boy fell into the water, fire officials said.
 Hammond jumped into the lake to help the child, but went under.

-The child, who was wearing a life jacket, was rescued by Chicago Park District lifeguards who rowed out to help, police said.
-Two children in the boat got the attention of the lifeguards.
-They were all wearing life vests and not hurt.
+The boy, who was wearing a life jacket, was rescued by Chicago Park District lifeguards who rowed out to help, police said.
+Two children in the boat got the attention of the lifeguards by blowing whistles.
+They were all wearing life vests and were not hurt.

 "Lifeguards on the beach heard the commotion and were able to quickly row out there in a lifeguard rowboat and assist the 11-year-old who was in the water," said Ron Dorneker, deputy district chief for the fire department.

-63rd Street Beach, also known as Hayes Beach, was closed Monday afternoon following the incident.
+Hayes Beach, also known as 63rd Street Beach, was closed Monday afternoon following the incident.